-The Chicago Park District acquired Navy Pier Park in 1959.
-In 1996, the Park District officially redesignated the park Jane Addams Memorial Park in honor of the world-renowned social reformer and Nobel Peace Prize winner.
+Navy Pier Park, like other City parks was transferred to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
+In 1996, the Park District officially re-designated the park Jane Addams Memorial Park in honor of the world-renowned social reformer and Nobel Peace Prize winner.
 Addams founded one of North America's first settlement houses, Chicago's Hull House, which provided much-needed social services and cultural opportunities to its near west side immigrant neighborhood.
 Addams also worked tirelessly to promote various legal reforms, including the first juvenile-court law and an eight-hour working day for women.

 A six-piece sculptural grouping honoring Addams by Louise Bourgeois called "Helping Hands" was originally installed at Addams Memorial Park.
 Unfortunately, the sculptures were severely vandalized and had to be removed.
 "Helping Hands" was later restored and relocated to Chicago Women's Park and Gardens where it continues to serve as a monument to Addams' work in Chicago.

 Third Thursday of the month @ 505 N. Lake Shore Dr. Please contact the Jane Addams Memorial Park Advisory Council for meeting details.